adamgligor/adamgligor.github.io/_posts/2022-07-01-book-art-of-action.md

 Judging from the tile I expected this book to be another leadership book but it was definitely not.

-`Auftragstaktik` is a military strategy developed in the Prussian empire at the end of the 19th, perfected by the germans during ww2 and because of its success was later adopted by todays armies (including Nato).
+`Auftragstaktik` is a military strategy developed in the Prussian empire at the end of the 19th century, perfected by the germans during ww2 and because of its success was adopted by many armies (including Nato).

 War is a chaotic system, as such its future is not predictable beyond the first contact with the enemy, military success thus needs to incorporate the flexibility to deal with the evolving situation.
 How is that achieved ?

-There is a hierarchy of course, but it has elements of flexibility, new groups can be created and dismantled to fulfill certain tasks as the situation dictates.
+The army has a top down hierarchical structure of course, but it has elements of flexibility, new groups can be created and dismantled as the situation dictates.

 The backbone of the organization is the offices corp.
 Generals and commanders are responsible for understanding the bigger picture and creating effective overall strategies.
 Soldiers on the ground are responsible for responding quickly and effectively to an evolving battle situation.